ozifirebrand/portfolio/README.md

 # Sections

-⋅⋅⋅Summary about me
+Summary about me
-⋅⋅⋅Skills
+Skills
-⋅⋅⋅ Summary about me
+Summary about me
-⋅⋅⋅ Summary about me
+Summary about me
-⋅⋅⋅ Summary about me
+Summary about me
 ⋅⋅⋅ Summary about me
 ⋅⋅⋅ Summary about me
 ⋅⋅⋅ Summary about me